jtan024/YelpClassifer/README.md

 # YelpClassifer
-A Tool to perform topic identification on Yelp reviews using latent Dirichlet allocation (LDA).
+A Tool to perform topic identification on Yelp reviews using latent Dirichlet allocation (LDA). (please allow LDA files to run for a few minutes as the LDA algorithm takes a while to execute)

 ## Files: